z-bieszczad/solar-system-simulation/README.md

 # solar-system-simulation
-„3D Solar System Simulation in C++ with GLUT”
+3D Solar System Simulation in C++ with GLUT